-Chateau d'Andlau, Bas-Rhin: tourism & sightseeing
+Chateau d'Andlau, Bas-Rhin: visitors guide

 The Chateau d'Andlau is an important castle to the south of Strasbourg and north of the Chateau du Haut-Koenigsbourg.

 The castle at Andlau was built in the middle of the 13th century, between 1246 and 1264.
 It is a sturdy castle on a rocky spine covered in woodlands, and it was this granite that was used for its construction.
 The location was chosen due to its impressive defensive position over the valleys below.

 The presence of two towers (rather than a tower and a donjon) is very unusual in castles in this region.
 The Chateau d'Andlau is also quite unusual in being built from hard granite: many castles here are built from much softer sandstone.